 Please note that for investing and lending via platforms you first need to open a BUSINESS ACCOUNT for your company.
 Not all service providers have the option to open a business account, so please make sure that the partner you choose can open a business account for you.
 Deposits and payments to accounts that are not registered for your company are regarded as transactions for private benefit (which are taxable).
 It means that even if you personally have an investment account open with a service provider you cannot use that account to invest your company's money, because the assets on that account would legally belong to the individual, not the company.

 It is also important to note that for accounting purposes, you would need to provide us with a balance report or statement with the total value of the investments on a yearly basis.
 Please make sure that the platform/marketplace that you use can provide you with this data or that you are able to compile the report yourself.
 For reporting purposes, it is the sole responsibility of the board member to review and confirm the BALANCE of the assets (what investments you had, where, and how much) that the company had at the end of the financial year.

 Investing cannot become the core business activity itself.
-This means that the investment activities cannot replace the initial core business of the company (e.g. instead of providing software development services the company starts trading activities), because otherwise the company will be required to have a separate activity license in Estonia.
+This means that the investment activities cannot replace the initial core business of the company (e.g. instead of providing software development services the company starts trading activities), because otherwise the company may be required to have a separate activity license in Estonia.